-However, days spent out on the mountain or doing other activities can lead to sore and tired muscles.
+However, time spent out on the slopes or doing other activities can lead to sore and tired muscles.
 Practice these eight yoga poses before and after your winter sports sessions to prevent soreness, improve your flexibility, strengthen your muscles and increase your ability to focus.

 Warrior I1 of 9